deliasi/cse15l-lab-reports/LabReport3.md

         "It's very new to the organization and it's interesting coming One reason, she said, is a due to a limited budget. said.
 "This is really going to push us forward."

+In this example, "to" is found many times within our text and is therefore we see many lines printed in our ouput.

         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -w 'out' Pro_Bono_Services.txt
         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -w 'on' Pro_Bono_Services.txt
         legal-aid organizations put marketing and development on the back They often survive on a bare-bones budget, a staff of volunteers DERRICKS-MacBook-Air:media alenooshhambarchian$

+In this example, "on" is found twice  within our text and is therefore we see two lines printed in our ouput.
 As we see in our terminal, if no word withtin the text matches our input, no ouput will be printed.